typedb/typedb-driver-examples/tube_network/README.md

 ## Visualise and interact with the Tube Network

-[app.py](src/app.py) is a demo application to show the analytics capabilities built into Grakn.
+[app.py](src/app.py) is a demo application to show the analytics capabilities built into TypeDB.

 ```bash
 python3 -m tube_network.src.app